jacebenson/cedar/docs/versioned_docs/version-2.0/deploy/vercel.md

 ```

 :::tip important
-Since Redwood has it's own handling of the api directory, the Vercel flavored api directory is disabled.
-Therefore you don't use the "functions" config in `vercel.json` with Redwood.
+Since Cedar has it's own handling of the api directory, the Vercel flavored api directory is disabled.
+Therefore you don't use the "functions" config in `vercel.json` with Cedar.

 Also, be sure to use Node version 20.x or greater or set the `runtime` in the function config: